How are the heights measured?

 Using the Golden Helleri Holly in Your Garden

 Where you need a golden accent – perhaps as a pair on either side of some steps, or in planters by your front door – that is where the Golden Helleri Holly is perfect.
 Use it alone or in clusters of 3 or 5 – spaced 2 feet apart – for cheerful and easy brightness.
-You can trim it into perfect balls, or let it adopt its natural form – which almost looks trimmed anyway.
+You can trim it into perfect balls, or let it adapt its natural form – which almost looks trimmed anyway.
 You could make a bright golden edging hedge, in the style of boxwood, or use it with another small Japanese holly (perhaps ‘Convexa’, a great boxwood substitute) as accents at the corners of a green hedge.
 The possibilities for exciting effects in your garden are endless.

 The Golden Helleri Holly is hardy from zone 6 all the way through zone 9, and into zone 9 in the northwest.
-In planters it will survive outdoors all winter from zone 7.
+In planters, it will survive outdoors all winter from zone 7.
 In zone 6, slide it out of the pot and place it in the garden temporarily, if possible, or wrap the pot in insulation, standing it directly on the ground.

 Sun Exposure and Soil Conditions